 Hector D. Abruña, Emile M. Chamot Professor in the Department of Chemistry and Chemical Biology, is recognized for his indefatigable dedication, throughout his nearly 38-year career at Cornell, to enhancing and promoting diversity, both in recruiting and educating women in the chemical sciences, as well as recruiting, retaining, and mentoring underrepresented minority graduate students, particularly those from his native Puerto Rico.
 His efforts have had a notable impact on the field of chemistry’s (and more generally Cornell’s) ability to recruit and retain a more diverse student population.
 Abruña regularly recruits students from colleges and universities in Puerto Rico, including the campuses of the University of Puerto Rico at Rio Piedras (where he was a faculty member from 1982-83 prior to coming to Cornell), Cayey, Humacao, and Mayaguez, as well as to the Pontifical Catholic University of Puerto Rico.
 Over the last 37 years, he has recruited 25 minority graduate students into the graduate field of chemistry at Cornell University with over a 90% rate of retention and graduation.
 Of those, 13 have obtained a Ph.D. degree under his direct supervision (from a total of 56 to date) with an additional one currently in his group.
 To date, 22 women (again, from a total of 56) have obtained a Ph.D. degree under Abruña’s supervision; currently, there are seven female graduate students (in addition to one female undergrad and one female postdoc for a total of nine from a total group of 15) currently in his group.
 Moreover, 13 of the individuals (including seven women and three minorities) who obtained their Ph.D. degrees under Prof. Abruña’s supervision have gone on to pursue academic careers.
 Professor Abruña is an internationally recognized figure in the field of electrochemistry.
 Elected to the National Academy of Sciences in 2018, he has published over 525 papers and presented over 650 invited lectures worldwide.
 He considers his 56 Ph.D. students and 75 postdoctoral associates, to date, as his most important professional achievement.

 Corrie Moreau, professor of entomology and ecology and evolutionary biology and director and head curator of the Cornell University Insect Collection, is recognized for her significant contributions to advancing diversity, equity, and inclusion across the campus.
-She strives to make all spaces she belongs more inclusive and equitable, including her own lab group, her departments, the campus more widely, and the scientific societies she is a member of.
-She serves on the diversity, equity, and inclusion committees in both departments she is faculty and recently served on the university-wide Anti-racism Working Group committee tasked with coming up with recommendations for an anti-racism class requirement for all students at Cornell.
+She strives to make all spaces to which she belongs more inclusive and equitable, including her own lab group, her departments, the campus more widely, and the scientific societies she is a member of.
+She serves on the diversity, equity, and inclusion committees in both departments for which she is faculty and recently served on the university-wide Anti-racism Working Group committee tasked with coming up with recommendations for an anti-racism class requirement for all students at Cornell.
 She has also given invited data-driven presentations on the issues of racism and bias in science, technology, engineering, and mathematics (STEM), including actionable solutions to make STEM more equitable and inclusive, across campus and around the world.
 Professor Moreau also designed and implemented a new seminar course in fall 2019 titled “Diversity, Equity, and Inclusion: The Science Behind Bias”, which attracted undergraduates and graduate students from across colleges and campus.
 In the course readings/media covered the history of bias in STEM in the USA, current research showing continued racism and bias for many groups in STEM, modern misuses of research reinforcing racism and bias, and advances and solutions to overcome bias as an individual and as a department or institution.
 This course was very well received and was featured in the Cornell Chronicle and The Cornell Daily Sun.

 Dr. Chelsea Specht is the Barbara McClintock Professor of Plant Biology and the Associate Dean for Diversity and Inclusion for the College of Agriculture and Life Sciences at Cornell University.
 She is a faculty member in the graduate fields of plant biology and ecology and evolutionary biology and a faculty fellow of the Atkinson Center for a Sustainable Future.
 Chelsea’s research and teaching focuses on plant diversity and the evolution of plant form and function.
 She has an active lab with five current graduate students and four postdocs, all of whom engage in innovative research and demonstrate inclusive excellence through their lived experiences, actions, and commitments to fostering a diverse and inclusive academia.
 Dr. Specht moved from the University of California, Berkeley to join the Cornell faculty in July 2017.
 At UC Berkeley she was part of a University of California-wide task force on transforming graduate admissions funded by the Mellon Foundation, and with this group developed best practices for holistic graduate admissions that would support inclusive cultures for graduate programs regardless of the field and engage faculty in the process of contributing to admissions policies and mentoring practices that foster a more diverse future faculty.
 She also worked to establish funding mechanisms for graduate students from marginalized backgrounds to carry out independent research projects that would help to establish their careers as academic researchers, mentors, and professors.
-As the inaugural Associate Dean for Diversity and Inclusion for the College of Agriculture and Life Science at Cornell, Professor Specht has focused on graduate initiatives including working with DGSs across the college to develop inclusive admissions policies and support graduate student well-being and retention through encouraging faculty participation in programs designed to improve mentoring and increase inclusivity in research labs.
+As the inaugural Associate Dean for Diversity and Inclusion for the College of Agriculture and Life Sciences at Cornell, Professor Specht has focused on graduate initiatives including working with DGSs across the college to develop inclusive admissions policies and support graduate student well-being and retention through encouraging faculty participation in programs designed to improve mentoring and increase inclusivity in research labs.
 She meets with graduate students one-on-one or as groups to help identify and abolish practices that are limiting their ability to thrive and developed a workshop to support students and postdocs in writing honest and authentic statements of diversity, equity, and inclusion that highlight their contributions to inclusive excellence as they prepare for future faculty positions.